-We aim to process all applications within 20 working days of the date it is received in the office and will let you know the result in writing.
+We aim to make an initial assessment of all applications within 20 working days of the date it is submitted and we will let you know the outcome via email.

 The law says we must give reasonable preference to you if you:

 are threatened with homelessness and in priority need

 occupy insanitary or overcrowded housing or live in unsatisfactory housing conditions

 need to move on medical, welfare or disability grounds

 need to move to a particular locality to prevent hardship

 any behavour of you or your household which affects your suitability to be a tenant

 When we have considered all the information about your housing circumstances, we put you into one of four bands.